apostrophecms/content-upgrader/README.md

 }
 ```

-> Your function **must** return a widget if you want it to be kept in the upgrade.
-It's OK to modify the original widget but you must return the modified widget.
+🎩 **Your function **must** return a widget if you want it to be kept in the upgrade.** It's OK to modify the original widget but you must return the modified widget.
 Otherwise the widget is **removed** in the upgrade.

 #### apostrophe-pieces-widgets: "most recent" and "by tag" views

 The `apostrophe-pieces-widgets` module also supported "all" and "by tag" displays.
 Since these were rarely used, they have not been included in A3.
 If you need to migrate the "all" functionality, we recommend using an [async component](https://v3.docs.apostrophecms.org/guide/async-components.html) to display "all" (typically most recent) pieces in a custom widget.
 The "by tag" functionality can be addressed in a similar way, however see the note on tags in A3.

-> 🎩 Your transformation function can return different widget types based on the value of the original `by` property.
-You're not limited to mapping a 2.x widget type to just one new widget type.
+🎩 **Your transformation function can return different widget types based on the value of the original `by` property of the pieces-widget.** You're not limited to mapping a 2.x widget type to just one new widget type.

 ### Tags in A3